Tropical Donagi theorem: Preliminaries

 \subsection{Tropical Abelian varieties}

 Tropical abelian varieties can be introduced in different ways.
-In \cite{röhrleNgonal} the following language was developed with a view towards non-principally polarized varieties such as Prym varieties of dilated double covers.
-We recall these notions quickly and then explain how this can be reconciled with the divisorial perspective for free double covers (and hence naturally principally polarized Prym variety).
+In \cite{roehrleNgonal} the following language was developed with a view towards non-principally polarised varieties such as Prym varieties of dilated double covers.
+We recall these notions quickly and then explain how this can be reconciled with the divisorial perspective for free double covers (and hence naturally principally polarised Prym variety).